GenesisFR/HowToBecomeGoodAtShooters/README.md

 ##### Hive
 - deploying it is a good way to proc Feedback Loop from the Hardwired gear set
 - drone speed based on skill tier
-- must not be obstructed by a wall too much to be able interact with skills or players
+- must not be obstructed by a wall too much to be able to interact with skills or players
 - acts as a sphere so you can heal/revive a player who is on a different floor for instance
 - its number of charges can't decrease from losing skill tiers after deploying it
 ##### Artificer